tkurtbond/tkurtbond.github.io/pages/about-the-blog/index.rst

 * I've moved on to Nikola_, a static site generator.
-All the text is still written in reStructuredText, and all the posts and pages from the first blog are (or will be) available.
+All the text is still written in reStructuredText, and all the posts and pages from the first blog are again available.

 .. _Emacs: http://www.gnu.org/software/emacs/
 .. _reStructuredText: http://docutils.sourceforge.net/rst.html